checklist/checklist-support/docs/checklists/table-view.md

 ![](/assets/images/checklists/checklist-table-view-columns.png)

 The dialog shows you which columns have been defined for this checklist.
 Each columns has:
-* a checkbox - this determines whether to show (checked) or hide (unchecked) the column in the table.
+* a checkbox - this determines whether to show (checked) or hide (unchecked) the column in the table itself
 * name - the name of the columns
-* edit button - use it to make changes to the column
+* edit button (pencil) - use it to make changes to the column

 If you wish to add a column, hit the Add Column button.